vgteam/toil-vg/README.md

 `toil-vg map`: Produce graph alignment (gam) from input reads and index

-`toil-vg call`: Produce VCF from input index and alignement (for single chromosome)
+`toil-vg call`: Produce VCF from input index and alignment (for single chromosome)

 ## Installation

 ### Pip Installation

 Installation requires Python.
-We recommend installing within vituralenv as follows
+We recommend installing within virtualenv as follows

     virtualenv toilvenv
     source toilvenv/bin/activate
     pip install toil-vg

 ### Docker

+toil-vg runs vg, along with some other tools, via [Docker](http://www.docker.com).
+Docker can be installed locally (not required when running via cgcloud), as follows.

 #### On linux
-* Go to the main docker site and follow the instructions for the relevant linux distribution [here](https://docs.docker.com/engine/installation/linux/)
-* Test to see if the docker daemon is running by running `docker version`
-* If running `docker version` doesn't work, try adding `user` to docker group.
+Install Docker via instructions for the relevant linux distribution [here](https://docs.docker.com/engine/installation/linux/).
+Test to see if the docker daemon is running by running `docker version`.
+If running `docker version` doesn't work, try adding `user` to docker group, then log out and back in.

-    * `sudo usermod -aG docker $USER`
+    sudo usermod -aG docker $USER`
-    * log out and log back in

 #### On Mac
-* Install docker via instrictions found [here](https://docs.docker.com/docker-for-mac/)
-* Test to see if the docker daemon is running by running `docker version`
-* If running `docker version` doesn't work, try adding docker environment variables
+Install Docker via instructions found [here](https://docs.docker.com/docker-for-mac/).
+Test to see if the docker daemon is running by running `docker version`.
+If running `docker version` doesn't work, try adding docker environment variables

-    * `docker-machine start`
-    * `docker-machine env`
+    docker-machine start
+    docker-machine env
-    * `eval "$(docker-machine env default)"`
+    eval "$(docker-machine env default)"

 #### Running without Docker
-* It can be useful, especially for developers to run commands directly without docker.
-This can be done by useing the `--no_docker` flag when running toil-vg, but all command-line tools (vg, bcftools, samtools, etc) must all be runnable from the command line.
+It can be useful, especially for developers to run commands directly without docker.
+This can be done by using the `--no_docker` flag when running toil-vg, but all command-line tools (vg, bcftools, samtools, etc) must all be runnable from the command line.

 ## Configuration